Cultural impact of Madonna: Vocals

 Madonna's vocals would define perceptions of her.

 Madonna's vocals would define her career, mostly generally marked by a mixed-to-negative perceptions; as noted author Lucy O'Brien in Madonna: Like an Icon (2007): "Over the years many have criticized Madonna's vocal ability, saying she is a weak singer".
 In Popular Music and the Politics of Hope (2019), authors similarly stated that "she is routinely dismissed by scholars, critics, and fellow artists alike as someone who 'can't sing'".

-Despite criticism, other were symphatetic and appreciated her evolution.
+Despite criticism, others discussed her evolution.
 Musicologist Clifton recognizes her vocal "metamorphosis" saying is a "under-theorized aspect of her career".
 He notes how her voice evolved and shifted, identifying five "vocal styles" or "vocal tropes", but also saying it was "difficult to establish a single prevailing vocal style".
 Similarly, Dutch linguist Theo van Leeuwen cited her as perhaps "the first singer who used quite different voices for different songs".
 In Popular Music and the Politics of Hope (2019), authors said that her voice has "certainly changed since the 1980s, showing the signs of age, vocal coaching, and rigorous vocal exercises".
 O'Brien cited a guitarist as saying that she is an enough "strong interpreted [that] doesn't over-embellish things".

-She also received other positive reactions, though detailed with other aspects.
+She also received positive reactions, though detailed with various aspects.
 In 1986, Dr. Karl Podhoretz from University of Dallas called her a "revolutionary voice who has altered the very meaning of sound in our time".
 In their list of the 100 Best Debut Albums of All Time in 2013, Rolling Stone included Madonna's first album, recognizing her impact and describing her as "the most important female voice in the history of modern music".
 Other critics and authors favored her voice more for the context of pop music stage.
 In 2008, Financial Timess art critic Ludovic Hunter-Tilney considered that her critics "do not understand" that pop singers "do not require the vocal technique of Maria Callas".
 The authors of The SAGE Handbook of Popular Music (2014), similarly commented that for pop singers in the style of Madonna, "brilliant singing ability is not of utmost important" compared to performers of Soul and R&B music, "whose considerable vocal skill" are a crucial aspect in their image.
 Sociologist Stanley Aronowitz labeled her more a performance artist, saying that she deploys pop music with her singing as a vehicle "for something else going on" and this is a plus or surplus that elicits "the excitement about Madonna".